HTTP-RPC/Kilo/README.md

 ### Arguments
 As with HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either standard W3C URL-encoded or multi-part form encodings or as JSON. `PUT` and `PATCH` arguments may be submitted either as JSON or via the query string.

-The request encoding is set via the `setEncoding()` method of the service proxy instance.
+The request encoding is specified via the `setEncoding()` method of the service proxy instance.
 The `WebServiceProxy` class provides the following constants representing the supported encoding types:

 * `APPLICATION_X_WWW_FORM_URLENCODED`
 * `MULTIPART_FORM_DATA`